 Bones Chapel in Evora – History

 In the 16th century there were almost 42 monastic cemeteries in the city, which occupied too much space.
-As solution, monks extracted bones from the ground and used them to build and “decorate” this chapel.
+As a solution, monks extracted bones from the ground and used them to build and “decorate” this chapel.

-Yes, it is true that a chapel full of bones can be a sinister sight.
+Yes, it is true that a chapel of bones can be a sinister sight.
 You can even think that it is impossible that such place exists.
 But it does!
 And… It makes no sense to visit Evora without seeing Bones Chapel.
 It is a an experience from another world worth living and sharing with others.